Phone: (210) 695-3533

-In a medium bowl combine crumbs, sugar, and cinnamon.
+In a medium bowl combine crumb, sugar, and cinnamon.
 Add melted butter.
-Press down flat into a 9 inch pan.
+Press down flat into a 9-inch pan.
 Set aside

 Beat cream cheese until smooth.
 Add pumpkin Puree, eggs, egg yolk, sour cream, sugar, and the spices.
 Add flour and vanilla.
 Beat together until well combined.

 Pour into crust.
 Spread out evenly and place in oven for 1 hour.
 Remove from the oven and let sit for 15 minutes.
 Cover with plastic wrap and refrigerate for 4 hours.